Antarctica Facts & Regions

-Having already known of the existence of the northern Artic region, they theorized that a similar southern area of equal climate must be there in order to balance the world.
+Having already known of the existence of the northern Artic region, they figured a similar southern area of equal climate must be there to balance the world.
 The name itself, Antarctica, is a derivative of the Greek term antarktik, which means “opposite of the north.”

 Located at the end of the Antarctic Peninsula, the Palmer Archipelago is one of the most accessible parts of the continent.
 Being an archipelago, it’s made up of 52 ice-covered islands that are separated from the Antarctic Peninsula by the Gerlache Strait.

 Antarctica is a true continent, in other words, it is a landmass, though only a small fraction of its land can be seen.
 The rest is covered by an expanse of glacial ice formed over eons.